project-fifo/docs/chunter/administration.rst

 General managemnet
 ##################

-`Chunter <../chunter.html>`_ uses the SMF to manage it's running state so it is restarted in the case of crashes and booted accordingly on system start. `Chunter <../chunter.html>`_ can be enabled, disabled and restaerted via: `svcadm enable chunter`, `svcadm disable chunter` and `svcadm restart chunter`
+`Chunter <../chunter.html>`_ uses the SMF to manage it's running state so it is restarted in the case of crashes and booted accordingly on system start.
+Chunter can be enabled, disabled and restaerted via: ``svcadm enable chunter``, ``svcadm disable chunter`` and ``svcadm restart chunter``

 Updating
 ********

-`Chunter <../chunter.html>`_ can be updated by running ``/opt/chunter/bin/update`` this script will check for new updates and install them as needed.
+Chunter can be updated by running ``/opt/chunter/bin/update`` this script will check for new updates and install them as needed.

 Installing the new package
 **************************